failsafe-lib/failsafe/README.md

 #### Asynchronous API Integration

 Recurrent can be integrated with asynchronous code that reports completion via callbacks.
-The [ContextualRunnable] and [ContextualCallable] interfaces provide an [Invocation] reference that can be used to manually perform retries or completion:
+The [ContextualRunnable] and [ContextualCallable] interfaces provide an [AsyncInvocation] reference that can be used to manually perform retries or completion:

 ```java
 Recurrent.get(invocation ->